- Access Key Management: Claim a secret access key to interact with the Sequence stack

 Finally

-, click on + Add Service Account
+Write, click on + Add Service Account, and select Confirm:

-the key and store it in a safe location, as you will not have access to this in the future from the Sequence Builder.2.
+copy the key and store it in a safe location, as you will not have access to this in the future from the Sequence Builder.2.
 Cloudflare Worker

 In this example, we utilize a Cloudflare Worker to experience automatic scaling based on dashboard use, and easy deployments from the cli, but of course you can use your own backend or other serverless alternatives.1